jon-brandy/hackthebox/Categories/Sherlocks/APTNightmare/README.md

 45. Based on the command above, it supports our speculation. **Citserver** should be the process executed to send phish email to server.

-> 15TH QUESTION --> ANS:
+> 15TH QUESTION --> ANS: `Review Revised Privacy Policy`.

 ![image](https://github.com/user-attachments/assets/01cc74a3-9c67-46a4-bb5d-e951f055057f)

 46. To identify the e-mail phishing subject, I strings the memory dump and search for **subject**.
 This should be not the intended way btw 🙏🏻, I used a cheat way to identify the subject easily.
-Remembering the victim given an attachment, hence simply filter for `attachment; filename`.
+Remembering the victim given an attachment, hence simply filter for `attachment; filename` and `Subjects: `.

 > RESULT